aroemers/mount-lite/doc/07-troubleshooting.md

 # Troubleshooting

-## Why does the `defstate` that I added in a REPL session not get started between the defstates I defined it?
+## Why does the `defstate` that I added in a REPL session not get started between the defstates where I defined it?

 Each `defstate` gets an order sequence number when they are loaded for the first time.
 So adding a new `defstate` in a live session, means that that state will have the highest sequence number.